jbaxx/growth-hack-2020/README.md

 ##### Tip: you can copy and the paste the commands in the online terminal using <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>v</kbd>

-For example, this one to show all the content of the current folder
+This one to show all the content of the current folder
 ```
 ls -als
 ```
-Or just this one to print a greeting
+This one to print a message
 ```
 echo Hola!
 ```

 ## Unix Pipes
 Unix pipes are are mechanisms to transform and communicate data between processes, similar to what Data Engineers do in the Cloud systems.
-The pipe is set using the `|` symbol.
+The pipe is called using the `|` symbol.

 ### Your first pipe
-Let's print a message like we did before, but before printing pipe it to another process
+Let's print a message like we did before, and then pipe it to another process
 1. Echo the message
 2. Pass it to a pipe `|`
 3. Let the pipe send it to `tr` which will transform it into uppercase